twoslashes/twoslash/README.md

 const result2 = twoslasher('import { computed } from "vue"', 'ts')
 ```

+This would result in a [5-20 times faster](#benchmark) performance in repetitive usage.

 To avoid getting interference across runs, it will reuse the language server with the same `compilerOptions`.
 Internally it holds a map of hashed `compilerOptions` to the language server instances.

-To avoid memory leaks, you can retrieve the cached map and clear them when necessary:
+You can retrieve the cached map and clear it when necessary, to avoid memory leaks:

 ```ts
 import { createTwoSlasher } from 'twoslashes'